-Japan to Vietnam Remittance Guide 2026 — The Cheapest and Fastest Way to Send VND
+Japan to Vietnam Remittance Guide 2026 — Lower-cost and faster ways to Send VND

 For technical intern trainees, students, and specified-skilled-worker visa holders.
-Compare 4 providers (Wise, SBI Remit, Instarem, Rakuten Bank) for sending JPY to Vietnam, including Vietcombank, BIDV, and Agribank receiving channels — with the real total cost broken out.
+Compare the updated VND provider set for sending JPY to Vietnam, including Vietcombank, BIDV, and Agribank receiving channels — with the real total cost broken out.

 1. The Vietnam Corridor — Why Provider Coverage Is Limited

 Sending JPY to Vietnam has fewer provider options than the Philippines or Korea.
-Of the 7 remittance providers compared on yensend.jp, only 4 currently cover the VND corridor.
+The updated board only shows providers that currently cover the VND corridor — the same dynamic that shapes the Nepal lane, where the provider set is narrower and the spread between best and worst tends to widen as a result.
+With fewer competitors, marketing campaigns and headline-fee promotions cycle less aggressively than they do on the Philippines route, which means a provider that looks favourable today is less likely to be displaced overnight, but it also means the absolute cost gap between the lowest shown total cost and most expensive option is often larger than senders expect.
 State Bank of Vietnam (SBV) regulates inbound foreign exchange; the latest rules should be confirmed with the SBV official site or your remittance provider.
 On the receiving side, Vietcombank, BIDV (Bank for Investment and Development of Vietnam), Agribank, Techcombank, VietinBank, MBBank, and TPBank are the major banks equipped to receive international transfers — and Vietcombank and BIDV in particular have high adoption among technical intern trainees.
 In Vietnamese communities in Japan, it is common to hear "my family's account is at Vietcombank" or "at BIDV."
-The combination of provider and receiving bank meaningfully changes both delivery time and final cost.
-Refer to the live yensend.jp comparison board for the exact figures at the time of viewing.
+The combination of provider and receiving bank meaningfully changes both delivery time and final cost: a route that is cheap and same-day to Vietcombank may be slower and more expensive to a smaller bank in a provincial town, and the reverse can also be true.
+Compared with Filipino senders, who often split between bank deposit, GCash, and cash pickup at Cebuana Lhuillier or M Lhuillier, Vietnamese senders are overwhelmingly bank-routed, which simplifies the comparison axis but raises the importance of getting the receiving bank details exactly right the first time.
+Refer to the updated yensend.jp comparison board for the current numbers.
 Varies by provider, time, amount, and receiving bank.

 3. Reading the Fee Structure — The Fee-Free Trap